drupalprojects/packaging/README.txt

 About
 =====
-This module provides algorithms for splitting shippable orders into physical packages.
+This module provides heuristic algorithms for splitting shippable orders into physical packages.
 The intent is that shipping quotes modules will use these algorithms in lieu of coding their own packaging routines.
 New algorithms may easily be provided using the plugin architecture of this module.